Skip to main content

 • Any business with public contact — customer injuries, property damage, and slip-and-fall claims are GL territory

-• Subcontractors bidding on projects — general contractors require subs to carry GL before stepping on a job site
+• Subcontractors bidding on projects — general contractors often require subs to carry GL before stepping on a job site

 Most Florida Businesses Need Both